mitmath/18335/README.md

 Continued derivation of conjugate gradient, starting with the steepest-descent method and then moving on to minimizing over the whole Krylov space of all previous search directions.

+Discussed convergence of conjugate gradient, connecting it to minimizing polynomials at the eigenvalues similar to GMRES.

+Derived the preconditioned conjugate gradient method (showing how the apparent non-Hermitian-ness of MA is not actually a problem as long as M is Hermitian positive-definite).
+Mentioned the connection to approximate Newton methods (which is easy to see if we consider preconditioned steepest-descent with M approximately A⁻¹).

 ### Take-home midterm (April 10)

 * [midterm](psets/midterm.pdf) and [solutions](psets/midtermsol.pdf)